ENGETO-Academy/coding-assignment/README.md

-## Task Assignment: Assessment Test Environment Creation
+## Task Assignment: Assessment Test Environment

 ### Objective:
 > The candidate is required to create an assessment test environment using React, Node.js, Docker, and integrate OpenAI for generating questions.
 The environment should allow users to take a timed test, save their answers to a database, and display their test results at the end.